vfarcic/london-2024/README.md

 kubectl apply --filename examples/crossplane-eks-staging.yaml

 # TODO: Remove this command.
 It's here only to give visibility until it is moved to Argo CD.
-crossplane beta trace clusterclaim staging --namespace a-team
+./crossplane beta trace clusterclaim staging --namespace a-team

 # Wait until all the resources are available